-to this the fact that they have teams training in Florida and a "The poultryman does not kill three minor league catchers, uncer- three-game series with Mississipi Gar Wood Breaks A. & M., their first Conference opponents of the year, the University of Florida baseball team will leave here on April 1 on the longest baseball road jaunt in Gator athletic obtained from the office of the County Engineer, Fred T. Williams Auburndale-- Site chosen crection of new city hall here.
+to this the fact that they have teams training in Florida and a "The poultryman does not kill three minor league catchers, uncer- three-game series with Mississipi Gar Wood Breaks A. & M., their first Conference opponents of the year, the University of Florida baseball team will leave here on April 1 on the longest baseball road jaunt in Gator athletic MIAMI BEACH, Fla., April 4-(INS)-Gar Wood, champion speed Between April 2 and April 11 the obtained from the office of the County Engineer, Fred T. Williams Auburndale-- Site chosen crection of new city hall here.